-We talked to Maciej Gdula, CEO of Skillforce.pl about solving customer problems, and he had the following to say:-
+Maciej Gdula, CEO of Skillforce.pl tells us about solving customer problems using technology

 First of all, how are you and your family doing in these COVID-19 times?

 Maciej Gdula: Thank you, we’re doing quite well.
 We passed Covid-19 in a very mild form, and it has not disrupted our family and business lives.
 Of course, we are bothered by travel and social restrictions, but we believe that will soon pass.

 Tell us about you, your career, how you founded Skillforce.pl.

 Maciej Gdula: I’m 45 years old.
 I have been working in the IT industry since 1996, although I had my first contact with computers in the early 1980s, at the age of 7 – my father worked at the Silesian University of Technology as an assistant professor and had access to computers with a memory size of 16kb.
 Then, of course, there was an Amiga demoscene, and after her first job in IT as a database developer (good old FoxPro.
 In 1999, I founded my first software house specializing in web and mobile applications, in which I sold my shares in 2013 for health and family reasons.
 For the next few years, I worked as a manager for one of the largest Polish IT companies and for a computer games producer listed on the stock exchange.
 In the meantime, in 2017, with two colleagues, we founded a company whose goal was to create an application supporting crossfit and triathlon training.
 However, clients and projects appeared in the company, and over time we transformed into a software house specialized in AI and image analysis as well as in mobile applications based on Flutter technology.
 Currently, in addition to projects for clients, we are working on our own products that use image analysis and AI to support processes that have been complicated by the COVID situation.